RT en Español

-RT Spanish features its own news presenters and programming that differ from the English and Arabic RT channels but also offers translated versions of RT English programming.
+RT Spanish features its own news presenters and programming that differ from the English and Arabic RT channels, but also offers translated versions of RT English programming.
 The channel's focus is on headline news, politics, sports and broadcast specials.

-RT Spanish is based in Moscow, and has bureaus in Miami, Los Angeles, Madrid, Managua, Caracas, Havana and Buenos Aires.

 Currently RT Spanish has a staff of nearly 200 people, including 35 foreign journalists from Spain, Argentina, the United States, Chile, Nicaragua and Venezuela.
 It also has journalists from Russia and Serbia who speak Spanish.

 History

-On 15 June 2006 the Financial Times reported that Russia was considering plans to create a channel in Spanish.
-This was officially announced in 2007 and the December 28, 2009 began streaming.
+On 15 June 2006, the Financial Times reported that Russia was considering plans to create a channel in Spanish.
+This was officially announced in 2007 and the channel was launched on 28 December 2009.

 Coverage

-In Spain you can see on TV Orange, Vodafone and Movistar TV +, Telecable, among others.
-Also, can you tune into satellite and several subscription television companies in Latin America.7 In Vodafone Spain (ex ONO TV) began broadcasting in December 2010.
+In Spain (before the 2022 EU ban on RT), the network was available on TV Orange, Vodafone and Movistar TV +, Telecable, among others.
+The network is also carried via satellite and several cable television companies in Latin America.
+7 In Vodafone Spain (ex ONO TV) began broadcasting in December 2010.

-During Vladimir Putin's visit to Cristina Fernandez de Kirchner on July 12, 2014 in Buenos Aires, it was announced that the signal would be available at the Open Digital TV for free.
-The signal entered on the grid on October 10, 2014, becoming the first media produced outside Latin America to enter the state television network in Argentina, as the Telesur channel (which is another international channel that broadcasts in TDA) occurs in Venezuela and is funded in part by the Argentine government and other Latin Americans.
-RT reaches not only Argentina but also Venezuela, which since 1 December 2014 in the TDA and transmits through the air on DirecTV, which incorporated it to its channel grid.
+During Vladimir Putin's visit to Cristina Fernandez de Kirchner on July 12, 2014 in Buenos Aires, it was announced that the channel would be available on Open Digital TV for free.
+Actualidad RT entered on the grid on October 10, 2014, becoming the first media produced outside Latin America to enter the state television network in Argentina, as Telesur (which is another international channel that broadcasts on TDA) is of Venezuelan origin and is funded by the Venezuelan, Cuban, and Nicaraguan governments.
+RT reaches not only Argentina but also Venezuela, which since 1 December 2014, has been aired on TDA.

-Since May 2015, RT is transmitted in high definition in Chile through the GTD group.
-By mid-2015, at the end of March 2016 Ecuador RT enters through Cable TV Group one of the largest operators in the country.
+In May 2015, RT began high definition broadcasting in Chile through the GTD group.
+By mid-2015, at the end of March 2016, RT enters through the Ecuradorian Grupo TVCable, one of the largest operators in the country.
 RT Spanish was available in more than 900 private television operators in Latin America and Spain.
-In addition, national channels of Venezuela and Cuba emit a part of the program of the Russian chain.
+In addition, national channels of Venezuela and Cuba emit a part of the network of the Russian chain.